 Things to be thrown away/ dumped

 **A subsection in the first two categories is to consider whether we, or our children, want to keep/use.
-Items, large or small, with which to decorate our homes or use while being reminded of the many times we saw my parents use them.
+There are items, large or small, with which family might decorate our homes.
+Useful items which also remind us of the many times our parents used them.

-Sometimes I dread going to the house, it is so empty without my father there, and yet it’s currently as it was when he lived.
-It is heartbreaking to disassemble the place so that we no longer feel his presence there.
-But on the flip side of the coin, we often unearth a piece of memorabilia which takes us back to our childhood:
+Sometimes I dread going to the house, it is so empty without my father there, in its current state, still how it was when he was alive.
+It is heartbreaking to disassemble the place until we no longer feel his presence there.
+But on the flip side of the coin, we often unearth pieces of memorabilia which takes us back to our childhood:

 The little blue alarm clock he used when teaching us how to tell the time.

-The Oxford dictionary with black tape mending it which both would use to assist them completing the crossword each day.
+- The Oxford dictionary with black tape mending it which they would both use to assist them comple the crossword each day.

 Our clearance has unearthed photos in abundance.
 This wonderful treasure trove tracks my parents as they fell in love, got themselves a puppy, had their first baby, followed swiftly by another.
 Family holidays are captured in a camper van, on boats, at the beach.
 Another baby was born, they moved to a new home, obtained a larger dog, had another child.
 There are pictures of us in balaclavas and silly hats, wearing fancy dress and formal clothes.
 The images, both monotone and colour, record school days, birthdays and Christmas.

 Many of the pictures are in frames, those that had pride of place in the 70s are in perspex cubes.
-My mother’s early photo albums hold tiny square pictures mounted on their black pages, with captions written with white ink in her cursive script.
-The albums with pictures from my teenage years held the photos on a sticky board background, with a protective over-layer of cellophane sheets, but the background no longer sticks, which allows the photographs therein to spill from their pages.
+My mother’s early photo albums hold tiny square pictures mounted on their black pages, with captions she wrote using white ink in her cursive script.
+The albums with pictures from my teenage years displayed the photos on a sticky board background, with a protective over-layer of cellophane sheets.
+Now the background no longer sticks, unfortunately allowing the photographs therein to spill from their pages.

 My mother undertook a project to depict her family tree informally.
 She made a montage of her mother’s side of the family in one large frame, her father’s side in a matching frame.
-But as this did not use up all the pictures, we’ve found some sepia images of my handsome grandfather – a neat man small enough to buy his suits and shirts from the boy’s section at the tailor.
-My grandmother, being the only girl in a family of 3 boys, her sweet, beautiful face shines out of every family photograph.
-She was rather photogenic.
+This did not use up all the pictures, we’ve found some sepia images of my handsome grandfather – a neat man small enough to buy his suits and shirts from the boy’s section at the tailor.
+My grandmother was the only girl in a family of 3 boys.
+Her sweet, beautiful face shines out of every family photograph, she was rather photogenic.
 As her marriage made her more prosperous, she dressed ever more stylishly, a ‘knack’ which she handed down to my mother.